alessiobar/Bachelor-Thesis/README.md

 The original dataset from Berger et al. contains data about 4200 songs and it was scraped from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).
 In the specific, the authors scraped the weekly most popular downloaded songs chart (top-50), quarterly for 3 years, and for 7 major genres (i.e., christian, country, dance, rock, pop, rap, r&b).

 To aquire the *Billboard*'s data refer to `BillboardScraper.py`, which returns the following columns: *song name, artist name, genre, date and rank*.
-However notice that, as of now (2023) and unlike few years ago, the *Digital Song Sales charts* are only accessible upon a monthly payment.
+However notice that, as of now (2023) and unlike few years ago, the *Digital Song Sales charts* are only accessible upon a monthly payment (sc.
+Billboard Pro).
 The song *lyrics* were added instead using `AddLyrics.py`.

 The audio tracks, needed to extend the analysis, were downloaded in mp3 format from *Youtube.com* (see `YoutubeToMp3.py`).